 The University of Luxembourg is set to host the Unicareers Fair on September 29, 2023.
 This recruitment fair, one of the largest job market events in the Grand Duchy, is celebrating its tenth anniversary this year, making it a significant occasion.

 Several renowned organizations, including ADEM, Arendt Services, Luxair, RTL, and over 100 other companies, will be present.
 Read more in our featured article.

 The Unicareers Luxembourg's Recruitment Fair 2023 will be held onSeptember 29 from 9:30 a.m. to 5:00 p.m. at Luxexpo The Box, located on Rue Hugo Gernsback, L-1855 Luxembourg.
 While entry to the fair is free, attendees are required to register in advance.

 The jugendinfo.lu platform constantly offers jobs for students and teenagers and allows companies to publish their offers for hiring young people.
 Here you can find vacancies for vacations, weekend and evening jobs, internships, and a lot of useful information to accompany the employment process.

 The payment varies a lot depending on the job type and your experience but you can get an idea of the minimum salaries in a special section further in the article.

 Most universities and colleges have student services that offer assistance in finding part-time jobs in Luxembourg.
 Students can reach out to their school's student services department to inquire about job opportunities.

-You can also find more information on working while studying at the University of Luxembourg on their website.
+You can also find more information on working while studying at the University of Luxembourg on the website of the education facility.

 Seeking a part-time job or a summer job in Luxembourg can be a great way to gain work experience, earn an income, and cover some of the costs associated with the studies.
 It is important to understand the terms of employment contracts that employers can provide to young workers.